MuthuRajangam/Bizcard-Project/README.md

 2. Upload a business card image using the provided interface.
 3. The application will extract relevant information from the image and display it.
 4. Extracted data will be stored in the SQL database for future reference.
+5. if anything need to change the data we can edit and modify the data's.
+6. if need to delete the details it also be done.

 ## Dependencies
 - Streamlit